forthy42/net2o/wiki/pki.md

 keys.
 The message of this signature is "someone gave us some money, told us he has this domain, and he gave us this public key."
 The "premium" signatures usually mean "he gave us more money".
-This is big business, so you can expect that the most trustworthy members drop out earliest - because someone paid them a lot of money (Mark Shuttleworth sold Thawte, the first CA, for $500M to VeriSign in 1999).
+This is big business, so you can expect that the most trustworthy members drop out earliest—because someone paid them a lot of money (Mark Shuttleworth sold Thawte, the first CA, for $500M to VeriSign in 1999).
 However, the actual trustworthyness of the CAs itself is not the real problem.
 The real problem is that any CA can sign any combination of